 When they are defiant.

 Children have many important jobs to do.
-One of these is to discover their flourishing independence and who they are in the world.
-This is a great thing, and watching them explore experiment will, at different times, make us laugh, burst with pride, or have us questioning who is actually in charge.
+One is to discover their flourishing independence and who they are in the world.
+This is a great thing, and watching them explore and experiment will, at different times, make us laugh, burst with pride, or have us questioning who is actually in charge.
 Sometimes, to assert their independence, they’ll feel the need to act or think differently to you.
 This won’t always feel gentle.
 Sometimes it might feel like an almighty push.
 Or a fight.
 You’ll say the blue shirt is blue, they’ll swear it’s green and refuse to wear it on the basis that green is for babies and grass – of which they are neither.
 You’ll say, ‘Let’s have burgers.’
 They’ll say, ‘Nah – chicken.
 I hate burgers.’
 You’ll say, ‘Really?
 You loved burgers last week.
 But okay then – chicken it is’.
 They’ll say, ‘Actually no … burgers – but only with chicken, and I want to make it myself’.
 Many times, defiance isn’t about them getting their way on a particular issue, but about them experimenting with their independence.
 It about showing you (and the world) that they have their own minds.
 This is a great thing, even though it can be tough to deal with sometimes.

 They want to make you happy and they want to do the right thing.
 Sometimes this will mean doing what you suggest, and sometimes it will mean going against it.
 There is magic in both.
 We want them to see that we trust their judgement because it’s the best way for them to learn they can trust their judgement.
 If we keep stepping in and overriding their decisions, the risk is that they’ll stop trusting their own capacity to make good decisions and they’ll increasingly look to someone else to make decisions for them.
 This will become more important as they get older.